VaultShield/backend/README.md

 JWT_RECOVER=YOUR_SECRET_JWT_RECOVER
 POSTGRES_PASSWORD=YOUR_SECRET_POSTGRES_PASSWORD
 ```
-and please change the values!!.
+and please change the values!!

 to run the latest version available under development **(optional)**
 ```bash